PetriSim/petri-sim-tool/README.md

 ```

 ### 🚨 Troubleshooting (Furat)
-* Please be patient, especially the first time, if the page takes a long time to load.
+* **Frontend takes long time to load:** Please be patient, especially the first time, if the page takes a long time to load.
+* **Dashboard shows data that is not related to the uploaded eventlog:** the tool currently ignores the eventlog that is uploaded and uses sample data from the backend

 #### Problems related to docker compose
 * Make sure all ports that are used in the docker compose file are not used by other programs.